fidell1998/osticket-prereqs/README.md

   <img width="1148" height="676" alt="18" src="https://github.com/user-attachments/assets/f2b95147-8c7b-467a-bde2-1cb8df1a04f5" />

-- Set a **password** and make sure to write it down — you'll need it later.
+- Set a **password** and make sure to write it down, you'll need it later.
   For this tutorial, we’ll use `"root"` as the password.

 - Click **Next**, then click **Finish** once the configuration process completes.